davidmarks/aitools/README.md

    Copy the generated context pill and paste it into a new session to initialize the conversation with minimal token usage.

 ### 2. **Agentic Patterns Library**
 I list of useful agentic AI application patterns (e.g. reflector).
-Right now this is a simple list with descriptions of use, if agentic frameworks stabilize for a bit I may drop some code frameworks here in the future.
+Right now this is a simple list with descriptions of use, if agentic frameworks stabilize for a bit I may drop some code examples here in the future.